 Whole course credit applies to all HISD two-semester sequential courses (designated "A" and "B") and not to one semester courses.
-Should a student fail one semester and pass the other semester of a two-semester course, the student will earn one whole credit if the average is a 70 for both semesters combined.
+Should a student fail one semester and pass the other semester of a two-semester course, the student will earn one whole credit if the average is a grade of 70.
 These rules apply to courses taken and completed in HISD only and may not be combined with courses taken out of district.
 Credit by Exam (CBE) will not be considered for composite grading.